parryc/thevoid/templates/leflan/language_lithuanian.md

 In two years we play nine matches. // both years and matches are plural nouns, with plural numbers --ENDEX--

+### Other Word Formation Techniques

+-šva
+: -ish, for colors.
+E.g. `pilkšva:greyish`.
+It does not appear that `jaudšva` exists.

 # Numbers and Quantities

 Numbers can be confusing in Lithuanian.
 Not all numbers are declined the same way and may take different forms depending on the word that follows.